-Fruit in which there has been a breakdown of the sugars into Fermentation:

-alcohol and acetic acid by the action of yeast and bacteria.
+Callus: scar or deformity due to mechanical injuries (hail, bruising, fruit in which there has been a breakdown of the sugars into alcohol and acetic acid by the action of yeast and bacteria.
 Detected by a characteristic sour/bitter taste.
-Fruit with incipient fermentation but with only a very slight sour taste is not considered as defective.
+Fruit with incipient fermentation but with only a very slight sour taste is not considered as defective;